taraponglab/skincorrosion/README.md

 **Division of Pharmaceutical Chemistry, Faculty of Pharmaceutical Sciences, Khon Kaen University, Thailand. (tarasri@kku.ac.th)

-Read full paper published in **Journal of Chemical Information and Modeling (Published by American Chemical Society)**.
+The full paper has been published in the **Journal of Chemical Information and Modeling**, a journal of the **American Chemical Society**.

 The Article is available free of charge at: https://pubs.acs.org/doi/10.1021/acs.jcim.4c02062